 Should You Stick to Your Goals or Change Them Midway?
 The Power of Commitment and Patience

-When setting goals, one of the most common dilemmas people face is whether to stick to them for a set period (six months to a year) or change them midway if things don’t seem to be working.
+One of the most common dilemmas people face when setting goals is whether to stick to them for a set period.
+This period might range from six months to a year.
+Alternatively, they may consider changing them midway if things don’t seem to be working.
 The key to making this decision lies in strategic goal-setting and understanding the power of perseverance.

-In this article, we’ll explore why sticking to your goals is essential, how to plan them effectively before committing, and what happens when you allow enough time for results to show.
+In this article, we’ll explore why sticking to your goals is essential.
+We will also discuss how to plan them effectively before committing.
+Additionally, we will see what happens when you allow enough time for results to show.

 Plan Before Deciding on a Goal